Looking for things to do in Key West? The Conch Republic feels more like a vacation in the Caribbean than a trip to Florida.

 If you don’t want a full-day tour, you Can book this Dolphin Watch and Snorkeling Tour in advance where you’ll board a catamaran into the waters of the Gulf of Mexico where you’ll head to the Key West wildlife refuge.
 Search for bottlenose dolphins in an eco-friendly way using the Dolphin SMART” certification, a national program that protects and promotes the responsible observance of dolphins.

 No trip to Key West would be complete without getting in the water.
 The clear turquoise waters are calling and with good reason.
-Did you know that Key West has the only living reef in the United States?
+Did you know that Key West has the only living coral reef in the United States?
 A lot of people go scuba diving in the Florida Keys as there are plenty of shipwrecks in the area.
-But if you aren’t certified scuba divers, the snorkeling is good too!
+But if you aren’t a certified scuba diver, snorkeling is good too!

 The John Pennekamp State Park has decent coral to spot wildlife in the Keys.
-If you’ve never been snorkeling before, this might be a good introduction as the waters are calm and shallow but the reef lacks color and life but the Keys are working hard to bring the reef system back to life and we saw sea turtles, trumpet fish, and barracuda.
+If you’ve never been snorkeling before, this might be a good introduction as the waters are calm and shallow but the coral reefs lack color and life.
+However the Florida Keys are working hard to bring the coral reef system back to life and we saw sea turtles, trumpet fish, and barracuda.

 This tour is a great choice where you get to visit two locations on a high-speed catamaran.
 It includes beer, wine, and champagne after you are done snorkeling.
 (Free cancelation within 24 hours of trip)

 I didn’t even know that Key West had such an abundant wildlife refuge.
 This is one of the oldest wildlife refuges in the country established by Teddy Roosevelt in 1908.
-It’s a beautiful place to paddle through calm waters watching cormorants, frigate birds, pelicans, and herons fly from the trees.
+Nature lovers will love to paddle through calm waters watching cormorants, frigate birds, pelicans, and herons fly from the trees.

 The best way to explore it is to take a kayak tour through the mangrove forests.
-You’ll spy sea turtles, manta rays and be able to do some serious bird watching while kayaking this refuge.
+You’ll spy on sea turtles, and manta rays and be able to do some serious bird-watching while kayaking this refuge.

-This four-hour eco-tour includes a kayak tour, snorkeling, and dolphin watching plus light snacks and a beautiful end to the day at a prime spot for a Key West Sunset.
+This four-hour eco-tour includes a kayak tour, snorkeling, and dolphin watching plus light snacks and a beautiful end to the day at a prime spot for ohn Pennekamp State Park.

 14. Go Parasailing Over the Florida Keys